lucifer1004/Lazy2.jl/README.md

   end

 # the prime numbers defined in terms of isprime:
-primes = filter(isprime, Lazy.range(2));
+primes = filter(isprime, Lazy2.range(2));

 take(20, primes)
 #> (2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71)
 ```

-If you've done any functional programming, you already know how to use Lazy.jl; just head down to the reference below to see what functions are available.
+If you've done any functional programming, you already know how to use Lazy2.jl; just head down to the reference below to see what functions are available.

 ### Intro to Laziness